gcuddy/gcuddy.github.io/_posts/2018-11-02-procrastination.md

 But you need to ask yourself: *Am I not doing this because I'm afraid?*

 Because sometimes we will trick ourselves into not doing something, but really we're just afraid to do it.
 (I can usually feel it in my heart.
 Journaling helps with this.)
-And I would argue that that type of procrastination is something you really need to be on the lookout for -- it is corosive, and defers dreams.
+And I would argue that that type of procrastination is something you really need to be on the lookout for -- it is corrosive, and defers dreams.

 But don't demonize or beat yourself up over procrastination, especially if is the good kind.
 Who knows what great things might come out of it.